 Nomvula’s mother died when she was just 2, and she now lives with her grandmother and five of her cousins in a tiny one-bedroom, mud-brick home.
-Every one of the children is an orphan, and every one of them has known nothing but a life of hunger.
+Her cousins have all been orphaned just like her, and every one of them has known nothing but a life of hunger.

-Nomvula and her grandmother have tried to grow corn, but with no rain the harvest was very small.
-What they harvested lasted them only two months—and that’s just if they ate it at supper.
+Nomvula and her grandmother have tried to grow corn, but with no rain the harvest is always very small.
+It lasts them only about two months—and that’s if they only eat it for supper.